-- (1) The supervisor for a candidate shall be appointed not later than two months after the registration of the candidate. - (2) A consultant shall be appointed for a candidate who undertakes part of his programme of study outside the University.
+- (1) The clinical supervisor for a candidate shall be appointed not later than two months after the registration of the candidate.
+The research supervisor shall be appointed subsequent to the candidate passing the Part I examination. - (2) A consultant shall be appointed for a candidate who undertakes part of his programme of study outside the University.
 The consultant shall be appointed not later than two months after the candidate has commenced training in the outside location.